MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 ## Runtime requirements

-You can run the Windows 10 WDK versions (including he WDK for Windows Server 2022) on Windows 7 and later, to develop drivers for the following operating systems:
+You can run the Windows 10 WDK versions (including the WDK for Windows Server 2022) on Windows 7 and later, to develop drivers for the following operating systems:

 |Client OS|Server OS|
 |-|-|